10 Ways to Support Your Pet’s Immune System

 7. Medicate Wisely, and Minimally

 Antibiotics and steroids are necessary tools in any veterinarian’s trade, but they are quite often overused.
 Repeated rounds of antibiotics to address chronic urinary tract issues, or steroids to treat itchy skin and allergies, tax the immune system – sometimes leaving the animal susceptible to greater health problems than it started with.
+A natural approach to chronic health issues begins with a natural, raw diet and involves supporting the animal’s system in its healing process from within, avoiding suppression of symptoms with medications as much as possible.

 8. Exercise